symfony/symfony-docs/quick_tour/the_big_picture.rst

 To make the production environment as fast as possible, Symfony2 maintains a cache under the ``app/cache/`` directory.
 When you make changes to the code or configuration, you need to manually remove the cached files.
-That's why you should always use the development front controller (``app_dev.php``) when working on a project.
+The development front controller (``app_dev.php``) does not use this cache and your changes appear immediately, thus is recommended when working on a project.

 Final Thoughts
 --------------